lxc/linuxcontainers.org/content/lxd/getting-started-openstack.md

 The Nova LXD project provides a Nova driver for managing full system containers using LXD as part of an OpenStack cloud.

-## Manual installation - Ubuntu server (Ubuntu 16.10)
+## Manual installation - Ubuntu serveri (Ubuntu 16.04)

-Nova LXD is available in Ubuntu 16.10;  The Nova LXD driver is installed on Nova Compute servers only:
+Nova LXD is available in Ubuntu 16.04;  The Nova LXD driver is installed on Nova Compute servers only:

     sudo apt-get install nova-lxd